Yugoslav 20th Century Art (part 2) – National Museum Belgrade

 YUGOSLAV 20th CENTURY PAINTING

 In the Serbian and Yugoslav painting of the first half of the 20th century, a lively interest was fostered in modern forms.
 It was no different from modernist deliberations that were spreading throughout Europe.
-However, a subtle distinction between specific thematic and ideological differences made it possible to group and register the particularities of the Serbian and Yugoslav Modernism, primarily according to its themes.
+However, a subtle distinction between specific thematic and ideological differences made it possible to group and register the particularities of the Serbian and Yugoslav modernism, primarily according to its themes.
 Much like inseparable bonds between the art and social circumstances.

 Relations between the development of modern painting and the history of the environment in which it appeared, provide signposts in modern art and are also a visual chronicle of the times in which they were formed.